 Saturday, March 4, 2017

 1.)
 T: Total Depravity-New-born babies inherit the sin of Adam and Eve and thus their spirits are completely evil from the moment of conception.
-As a result of the fall, man is unable to to good because his mind is totally tainted by sin.
+As a result of the fall, man is unable to to good because his mind is utterly tainted by sin.

 2.)
 U: Unconditional Election (Predestination)-God, before He created everything, determined the eternal destiny of all people.
 Their spiritual fate was chosen by Him before they even got a chance to be born into the world.
 Those predestined to hell go to hell no matter what happens in their lives; those predestined to heaven get to go to heaven no matter what happens in their lives.
 According to Calvinism, the eternal fate of people is chosen by God independently of any of their decisions.